 Q: What do I need to score on the TOEFL to be considered for admission?

 A: Rackham has a minimum requirement for the internet-based TOEFL of 84 for the combined score.
 Students who have an overall score lower than 84 cannot be admitted to the Rackham Graduate School and/or any UM graduate programs.
 EEB has no defined cut-off for TOEFL scores other than the Rackham minimum.
-Last year's entering international students had an average total TOEFL score of 105.5.
+International students who were offered admission las year had an average total TOEFL score of 102.

 Q: Do you need my transcript for my BA translated to English?

 A: Please arrange to send both an official transcript, and an official ENGLISH translation of the transcript sent to the Rackham Graduate School.
 No transcripts should be sent to the department.

 Q: On the application web site it states that letters of recommendation with the official Rackham Recommendation Form cover sheet can be submitted online, however I see that the recommendation form requires the applicants signature for waiving right of access.
 Is my signature required or could I type my name on a digital copy?